CedricGuillemet/Imogen/bin/Documentation/ImogenUserDocumentation.md

 Category : Transform
 ### Description
-This is a super node. believe me!

 ### Parameters
 1. Offset 0
-This is a super parameter. believe me!

 1. Offset 1
-This is a super parameter. believe me!

 1. Overlap
-This is a super parameter. believe me!

 1. Scale
-This is a super parameter. believe me!

 ### Example
 ![node example](Examples/Example_Tile.png)